sarphiv/sprinkle/README.md

 0. Wait for the upload to finish

 ## Where are my script's output, log, and errors?
-In a hidden folder called `.sprinkle` in your project directory.
+In a hidden folder called `.sprinkle` in your project's directory.

 ## How do I enable developer mode for sprinkle?
 Add a file called `DEVELOPER-MODE` to `~/sprinkle/tmp/`.